 About Arthur Grant

 Art then went to University of Ottawa, taking courses in both English and in French from both the Common Law and Civil Law programs.
 After graduating from Ottawa, he clerked with the British Columbia Supreme Court and then completed his articles with a large Vancouver law firm.
 In 1986, he and his young family moved to Gatineau, Quebec, and he pursued his Masters of Law under the Civil Law section’s supervision.
-His thesis, written in French, focussed on a theory of judicial review that would be appropriate for the definition of constitutional rights and freedoms under the then new Canadian Charter of Rights and Freedoms.
+His thesis, written in French, focused on a theory of judicial review that would be appropriate for the definition of constitutional rights and freedoms under the then new Canadian Charter of Rights and Freedoms.
 While doing his Masters, Art worked as part-time law professor and as a researcher for the Law Reform Commission of Canada.
-He then clerked at the Supreme Court of Canada, first for Mr. Justice McIntyre and later for Madam Justice McLachlin (now Chief Justice).
+He then clerked at the Supreme Court of Canada, first for Mr. Justice William McIntyre and later for Madam Justice Beverley McLachlin (later Chief Justice).
 It was during these years, that Art’s passion for constitutional law was cemented.

 In his time outside of the office, Art is either rowing with the Deep Cove Masters Rowing Crew, swimming with the North Vancouver Masters Swim Club or enjoying time with his family either in the mountains of North Vancouver or up the Sunshine Coast.